-I keep these slogans in mind, and although I didn’t intend it this way, they basically work really well for the same reason the Al-Anon slogans work so well — when you’re about to say or do something you’ll regret, a simple phrase can keep you on track, precisely because it’s simple enough to remember in the heat of the moment.
+I keep these slogans (garnered from Al-Anon) in mind, and although I didn’t intend it this way, they basically work really well for the same reason other Al-Anon slogans work so well — when you’re about to say or do something you’ll regret, a simple phrase can keep you on track, precisely because it’s simple enough to remember in the heat of the moment.

 These are the ones that work for me:

 “He’s not giving me a hard time, he’s having a hard time.”

 This one’s my favorite, because when I can change the focus from how the tantrum affects me (and nothing is more inconvenient than a well-timed tantrum) to how he must be feeling in the grips of it, the frustration turns into empathy.
 And I’m a much better person when I’m feeling connected instead of angry.

 “I’m so grateful for this little boy.”